Mathieu-Desrochers/Linux-Notebook/procedures/self-hosting.md

     ++++ PermitRootLogin no
     ++++ AllowUsers your-name

+    ---- #AuthorizedKeysFile      %h/.ssh/authorized_keys
+    ++++ AuthorizedKeysFile      %h/.ssh/authorized_keys

+    ---- #PasswordAuthentication yes
+    ++++ PasswordAuthentication no

+Run the following command.

+    $ sudo /etc/init.d/ssh restart

+Disconnect from the server.
-Run the following command and reconnect on port 2222.
+Run the following commands on your laptop.

+    $ cp somewhere/id_rsa ~/.ssh
+    $ chmod 600 ~/.ssh/id_rsa

+Create the following file.

+    ~/.ssh/config

+With the following content.

+    Host 192.168.1.102
+    Port 2222

+Reconnect to the server using the following command.

-    $ sudo invoke-rc.d ssh restart
+    $ ssh 192.168.1.102

 Setting up a firewall
 ---------------------